 Miranda, who in many respects was a private man operating on his own, made a secret decision in 1960: to leave Cuba.
 “He planned leaving without even telling my mother,” said Willy Jr. “We got out so easily because we took out the same things we always did.
 We would load up the trailer, take the ferry to Key West, and then my father’s old friend Mario ‘El Mulato’ would drive us and Ali our dog up to Baltimore.
 My father would come up later.”
 This time was different, though, because the Castro regime was watching closely.
 “He got on a Pan Am flight by himself under another name, thanks to friends.”

-In March 1960 Willy joined the Los Angeles Dodgers organization.
+In March 1960, Willy joined the Los Angeles Dodgers organization.
 Baltimore sent him and future Detroit Tigers general manager Bill Lajoie to L.A., completing the deal in which they had received Jim Gentile the previous October.
 Miranda spent the 1960 season with the Dodgers’ Triple-A affiliate in St. Paul.
 He then played his final year as a pro with the Syracuse Chiefs in 1961.
-Triple A ball returned to Syracuse for the first time since 1955 that year, and the revived franchise signed Willy in February.
+Triple-A ball returned to Syracuse for the first time since 1955 that year, and the revived franchise signed Willy in February.
 The parent club was the Minnesota Twins, newly moved from Washington.
-Their starting shortstop was Zoilo Versalles, who had idolized Willy as a boy growing up in Cuba.
+Their starting shortstop was Zoilo Versalles, who had idolized Willy as a boy growing up in Cuba.56

 Willy and Amada were divorced in 1966.
 In 1967, he married Agnes Maria Caruso.
 They would have one child together, a son named Marco Antonio.

-In 1969 Miranda looked at—and passed on—an opportunity in the short-lived and shady Global League.
+In 1969 Miranda took a look—and passed—on an opportunity in the short-lived and shady Global League.
 Willy Jr. recalled, “They were really hard up for players.”
 The next year, Willy Jr. went to the NCAA College World Series with the University of Delaware.
 He has since remained in The First State, which has honored him for his many years of service as a high-school teacher and coach.